Skip to Content

 The court may consider a number of factors in determining whether one spouse will be required to pay support to the other and the amount of that support.
 The two most important factors are:

-- Does one party have a financial need
+• Does one party have a financial need?

-- Does the other have the ability to pay
+• Does the other have the ability to pay?

-Other factors the court may consider include the duration of the marriage, the ages of the party, the physical conditions of the parties, and fault in the breakup of the marriage.
+Other factors the court may consider include the duration of the marriage, the ages of the parties, the physical conditions of the parties, and fault in the breakup of the marriage.
 Since there is no clear-cut formula, the skill and experience of your alimony attorney are important to present your case in the best light.

 Does Cheating Affect Alimony in Tennessee?